MeshachArinze/TelegramBot/README.md

 navigate to your repo

-open the browser with firebae serve. create a new bot with botfather from your telegram account.
+open the browser with firebase serve. create a new bot with botfather from your web.telegram.org.

 rename  the bot and you
-got to telegraf.js.org  and install telegrap to your project directory inside the function folder with npm i telegrap --save get your api key. make it private to you
+got to https://telegraf.js.org/  and install telegrap to your project directory inside the function folder with npm i telegrap --save get your api key. make it private to you